 Airspeed was founded in Yorkshire by Alfred Hessell Tiltman and Neville Shute Norway in 1931, A number of other famous names of the day were associated with the early days of the company such as Alan Cobham, Amy Johnson and Lord Grimthorpe all being listed as shareholders.

-It's first aircraft was the AS.1 Tern, a small glider created simply to gain publicity through record breaking.
-Launched from hillsides it could be privately purchased for £248 although even at such a low cost only 2 aircraft were produced.
+The company's first aircraft, the AS.1 Tern was a small glider created purely to gain publicity through record breaking.
+Launched from hillsides, it could be privately purchased for just £248 although, even at this low cost, only 2 aircraft were ever produced.

-In 1933, the firm relocated to Portsmouth and the year following it became associated with Swan Hunter and Wigham Richardson Ltd after which it became Airspeed (1934) Limited.
-Various designs followed including the AS6 Envoy, AS8 Viceroy and then in 1937, the AS10 Oxford (of which over 8,500 were produced).
+With an injection of both capital and resources, various aircraft designs followed including the AS6 Envoy, AS8 Viceroy and then in 1937, the extremely successful AS10 Oxford (of which over 8,500 were produced).

-At the same time Airspeed (1934) Limited were brought in to manage the Ministry of Aircraft Production factory at Christchurch where it built nearly 700 of the 3,600 Horsa Gliders used to great effect during the D-Day landings.
+The firm continued to operate and market its products under its own name, and due to their now firm relationship with the various hierarchy within the Air Ministry, Airspeed (1934) Limited were brought in to manage the Ministry of Aircraft Production factory at Christchurch, where it built nearly 700 of the 3,600 Horsa Gliders that were used to such great effect before and during the D-Day landings.